grafana/agent/docs/sources/flow/reference/components/remote.kubernetes.configmap.md

 * At the frequency specified by the `poll_frequency` argument.

 Any error while polling will mark the component as unhealthy.
-After a successful poll, all data will be exported with the same field names as the source ConfigMap.
+After a successful poll, all data is exported with the same field names as the source ConfigMap.

 ## Blocks